luciolcv/Mastodon_NetMod/README.md

 ---

 ### How to use?
-- Obtain a token from the [instances.social] platform for accessing the list of tracked instances
+- Obtain a token from the [instances.social](https://instances.social/api/token) platform to access the list of tracked instances
-- Update the config.json file according to your information
+- Update the *config.json* file according to your information
-- Run and enjoy!
+- Run and enjoy! :)
 ---

 If you find this repo useful, please cite our work: